jinlin04/FPGS/README.md

-## Highlights

-- Flow-free Gaussian mapping under fixed external camera geometry.

-- Decoupled camera tracking from Gaussian scene optimization.

-- First-frame depth prior used only for Gaussian initialization.

-- RGB-only optimization during subsequent reconstruction.

 ## Installation

-Our implementation is tested with:
+Our code is tested on:

 - Ubuntu 22.04
 - Python 3.10
 - PyTorch 2.x
 - CUDA 11.x / 12.x
-- NVIDIA GPU

-Create the environment:
+Create the environment and install dependencies:

 ```bash